Alabama Slammer Cocktail

 Step seven

-Cap the cocktail shaker and shake for 15 seconds.
+Place the lid on the cocktail shaker and shake vigorously for 15 seconds.
 Divide, strain, and pour the liquid between the two glasses.
 Add a martini pick to each cocktail.

 It’s a gorgeous color don’t you think?
 It’s a fun and delicious fruity drink.